Returned from Duty

 Discharged or Demobilized on 27 Feb 1919 possibly due to an injury

-I have found a John Bell living at North Bank, Whittle le Woods between 1914 - 1916 in the Electoral Register
+I have found a John Bell living at North Bank, Whittle le Woods between 1914 and 1916 in the Electoral Register

 28